Carling Avenue: Features

 Notable features located along Carling Avenue from west to east are Mitel, the Carling Campus, the Communications Research Centre, Smithvale Stables, Andrew Haydon Park, the Lincoln Fields Shopping Centre, Carlingwood Mall, Fairlawn Plaza, Westgate Mall, the Royal Ottawa Mental Health Centre, Ottawa Civic Hospital, Old Dominion Observatory, and Claridge Icon condo tower.
 It also runs along the northern boundaries of the Central Experimental Farm and Commissioners Park.

 Others

-Carling is now known as Ottawa Road #38 but used to be Highway 17B east of Richmond Road until the Ontario government downloaded the highway to the local government.
+Carling is now internally designated (unsigned) as Ottawa Road #38 but was formerly Highway 17B east of Richmond Road until the Ontario government downloaded the highway to the local government.
 Until the 1970s, the western part of Carling was also part of Highway 17.

 From 2004 to 2007, Carling Avenue was named one of Ontario's worst 20 roads in a CAA survey, citing frequent bumps and potholes.

 One of the first UFO monitoring stations used for Project Magnet was located on Carling Avenue.